az-wx/Wux-Keys/README.md

 ### Key Features
 * Spend less time operating computer, especially with repetitive tasks (ex.
 Shift integrated into Space bar)
-* Improve comfort (ex. entire Clipboard is on the mouse)
+* Increase workflow comfort (ex. entire Clipboard is on the mouse)
+* Built specificaly for small keyboard and a mouse setup
 ### Usage
-* Disable parts of scripts via tray menu
+* Disable parts of script via tray menu
-* Get used to the general approach of doing less and getting more
+* Take your time to rethink your own keymap, my mapping is strongly based on my own hands and preferences in control devices.
-* Tweaks improve overall computer handling (see Contents)
+* Tweaks improve overall computer handling (see [Contents](#contents))
-### Contents & General Application
+### Contents
 | **Script** |        **Methods**        | **Briefly**                                                               |
 |:----------:|:---------------------:|-----------------------------------------------------------------------|
 |      [ **X Keys**](#x-keys) | The great shortcuts   | Wux invented masterpieces                                             |